Wellness Tech: Apps and Gadgets Designed to Boost Mental Health

 The above-mentioned Calm, for instance, is also available in virtual reality.
 “Your house could be a mess or you could be feeling drained from staring at spreadsheets, and then in matter of moments you could be watching the waves roll in while listening to a guided meditation,” says a Calm blog post about its free VR content.

-As for the gear you need, Oculus Quest 2 ($459 for 64GB of storage or $629 for 256GB) from Facebook is one of the smallest — and most popular — VR headsets available.
+As for the gear you need, Oculus Quest 2 from Facebook is one of the smallest — and most popular — VR headsets available.
 Since it doesn’t need to plug into anything, you simply join it to your Wi-Fi, sign in with your Facebook account, and begin downloading and playing.